Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 Exercise bike vs. treadmill for burning calories

 Burning calories and weight loss are two of the main reasons why many people do cardio.
 Both exercise bikes and treadmills provide excellent aerobic exercise, and are therefore highly effective for burning calories.
-When comparing the calorie burn from exercising on a stationary bike vs running on a treadmill, it is important to consider the intensity and duration of your training.
+When comparing exercise bike vs. treadmill calorie burn, it’s important to consider the intensity and duration of your training.

 In general, running on a treadmill burns more calories per minute than riding an exercise bike.
 Studies suggest that running on a treadmill burns 8.18 to 10.78 calories per minute, while stationary cycling burns 7.98 to 10.48 calories per minute.
 The exact amount of calories you burn depends on various factors, including your age and fitness level.

 Enjoyment is another factor here.
-You may burn more calories when running on a treadmill than when using an exercise bike, but if you enjoy working out using an exercise bike more, the chances are that your workout sessions will become longer and more frequent, resulting in more calories burned.
+If you enjoy working out using an exercise bike more, the chances are that your workout sessions will become longer and more frequent, resulting in more calories burned.

 The bottom line?
 Both pieces of equipment provide effective cardio workouts that help you lose weight and burn calories.